Killings in Southern Kaduna: Background

 "Anyone, soldier or not that kills the Fulani takes a loan repayable one day no matter how long it takes."

 Yero's tenure was marred with attacks by "unknown gunmen" (later discovered to be Fulani herdsmen) in the Southern Kaduna area, causing him to be unpopular among the people.
 This is in addition to his unpopular choice of Nuhu Bajoga as deputy governor.
 Southern Kaduna vowed to vote out governor Yero and president Jonathan in the 2015 gubernatorial and presidential elections, due to their insensitivity to the killings by the Fulani gunmen in the region.

 In the 2015 Kaduna State gubernatorial election, Nasir el-Rufai of the APC defeated Mukhtar Ramalan Yero of the PDP.

 El-Rufai picked Barnabas Bala Bantex as running mate.
 In spite of the rumors about the two not getting along, el-Rufai denied that their relationship was cordial.
 Bantex resigned in 2019 to contest for the senate of Kaduna South senatorial district under APC which he lost to the sitting senator, Danjuma Laah, of the PDP.
 In the 2019 Kaduna State gubernatorial election, el-Rufai selected a Muslim woman, Hadiza Balarabe from Southern Kaduna, as running mate under the APC.
 This would be the first time a Muslim-Muslim ticket would be experimented in Kaduna State since the return of democracy 1999.
 He, however, defended his choice saying the government house is neither a mosque nor a church.

-Paying of Fulani terrorists "to stop killing"
+Payments to Fulani terrorists

 In December 2016, in an open interview the Kaduna State governor, Nasir Ahmed Musa el-Rufai confessed to paying some Fulanis across the Sahel countries like Niger, Mali, Chad, Senegal and Cameroon, to stop killing Southern Kaduna indigenes due to the grievances erupting from the killing of their cattles in the 2011 post election crisis in the state.
 During that period, the governor said 204 people lost their lives while the Catholic Church in Kaduna State said 808 people were killed by the armed bandits.